 6 Mistakes Homeowners Make

 While more MAY be better in some cases, it’s not better to have more in your landscape.
-Not spacing out your plants and over-filling them may offer instant gratification for the first year your new plants are in the ground, but in two years, your plants will begin to die because they’re fighting for space and nutrients.
-This common mistake is a HUGE WASTE of time and money.
+Not spacing out your plants and over-filling them may offer instant gratification for the first year your new plants are in the ground, but in two years, your plants will begin to decline because they’re fighting for space and nutrients.
+This common mistake is a HUGE WASTE of time and money and can make your yard look like a hot mess.

 HINT: Fill in empty spots with annual flowers until your shrubs mature!